ycexiao/scikit-package/doc/source/conda-forge-guide.rst

  :full_description: A full description of the project

- :license_file: The license file that is located in your project repository. i.g., ``LICENSE.rst``.
+ :license_file: The license file that is located in your project repository. i.e., ``LICENSE.rst``.

  :maintainers: You may have multiple maintainers ``sbillinge, bobleesj`` or just ``sbillinge``